tinko26/ao/docs/api/demos/ao_mikroe_2340/ao_uart_1.h.md

 )
 ```

-Indicates whether the UART module is used.
+Indicates whether the module is used.

 # Include Next